hollowaytape/kuro-no-ken/notes.md

 _MG_SR.BCA - 01 20 06   f3 0f
 ...
 SHINOBU.BCA - 01 81 7c   d4 e7
 I guess that is probably not just an offset...

+# BOD.COM
+* File is loaded at 0x79f0.
+And at least the beginning of it at 0x5328 too.
+(That might just be a dos thing)
+* オープニングから is loaded at 0x216f1.
+Appears to be a list, each entry having e1 preprended to them
+   * (This word is mostly also in A.FA1 at 0xb3758.)
+   * [FF FE]オープニングから 82 f2 bf 17 96 60...

+* Disassembly
+193h is the dx location where the "Memory insufficient" string is claimed to be.
+It's at 0x93 What string is at 1c7?
+   * One of those "1b[>5h1b[>1h1b*$*" type strings.

+* When it reads the a.fa1 filename:
+   * Checks if the second char in the string is ':' (to see if it's a drive letter or not)
+   * Checks if it's a "/" or below (punctuation chars)
+   * Checks if it's a "\", then returns and switches the two bytes and runs this again (to check the second byte)
+   * "." is indeed below "/", so do something special to it

+* More debugging
+lodsb: load byte at DS:SI into AL. 16d8:a971 loads 83, it's not 0
+(Oh wait, that's just the text display routine.
+Let's set a breakpoint for the compressed data instead)

+It's at 0xa9c6

+bx value when it reads fe ff: 1e86.
+   The location in the comp'd file is 0xb3756. (b18d0 is where bx would be 0)

+Reading the flag:
+mov bp, [bx]
+add bx, +02   ; Increment the compressed-data cursor to start reading real data cmp bx, 2000  ; Something about the compressed data being split into 2000-chunks jb 0bcb
+->
+add bp, bp    ; fffe -> fffc
+jnb 0bed (not taken)
+mov al, [bx]
+inc bx
+cmp bx, 2000
+jz 0bb7 (not taken)
+stosb
+jmp 0bc8
+->
+"Load and store literals"
+07bf:0bc8 dec dx
+jz 0b7c (not taken)
+add bp, bp    ; fffc -> fff8
+jnb 0bed (not taken)
+mov al, [bx]  ; 49 (second byte of text) cmp bx, 2000 jz 0bb7 (not taken) stosb jmp 0bc8 ("Load and store literals")

+Loops the "load and store literals" until either:
+   1. EDX == 0 (after 16 bytes are written?)
+   2. Leftmost bit of BP (the flag) is 0
+   3. BX == 2000 (get next chunk?)

+0bed "Just hit a 0 in the flag": dec dx  ; 1 -> 0
+jz 0b8e
+->
+mov dl, 10
+mov bp, [bx]
+add bx, +02
+cmp bx, 2000
+jb 0bf0
+call 0f2e
+jmp 0bf0

+...Where does the decompression code come from?
+Is it in BOD.COM?

+# Disk Structure
+* System Disk.hdm
+A.FA1 is at 0x2c00, estends until 0x108ddf
+Weird stuff from 0x108de0 onwards
+System text starting around 0x109a50

+# A.FA1 again
+* "FilenameExta:" (RAM 0x7c40) is a field where the filename and ext get filled in.
+   * They are filled in a LODSB, etc, STOSB loop.
+      lodsb: load  DS:SI into AL
+      stosb: store AL in ES:DI
+      * Loading from 078f:191 into 07bf:5d
+         * Hey, that's the BOD.COM segment
+      *  Next string: 16d8:9eb "bd_flagh.dat", floating in the middle with some other files
+      * Another: 16d8:fbb1 "d\gaiji.bin"
+   * The actual file it gets loaded from is named at 7ca3.
+(A.FA1, B.FA1, etc)
+   * Anything interesting about 0x7c09-onward?
+      * 02OLB00ASCN, in its table, has values 01 e0 04 00 00 9f 08 00 00 after it.
+      * DS01A.AS2 has                         00 de 61 00 00 de 61 00 00
+         * the de 61's go in slots 7c0c and 7c10.

+* Dialogue
+* なにこれ！？
+* File seems to begin at 2aa80 in RAM
+   * A mention of d\ds_01a, d\ds_01b, etc before the dialogue begins
+   * Loading stuff into 2aa80: seems to be following the decomp routine.
+      * It's getting decomped from 0x8b40.
+The matching string is in B.FA1, at 0xfb0fe
+         * The file is 02OLB01A.SCN
+         * And yes, the file is marked as coming from B.FA1
+         * Any interesting bytes in that header thing?
+            * 3d d8 26 83 10 00 00 44 09 00 00 00 00 00 00 fe b0 0f 00 b4 08 00 00 01 03 00 00...
+               * Right there, "fe b0 0f" = fb0fe offset in B.FA1.
+                  * bx gets moved into the first 2 bytes [0028], then dx gets moved into the next ones [002a]

+         * Its entry in the table:
+            * 01 44 09 00 00 83 10 00 00 6c 0e 00 00
+               * Well, the 44 09 is there at least.
+         * Wild guess: the first byte is which file.
+00 = A.FA1, 01 = B.FA1, etc

+* How can we go from a table entry's value to the location of that compressed file in the FA1 archive?

+O20LB01.SCN offset: 0f a5 84
+   * Initial EAX: ed (number of entires in table)
+   * Initial EBX: c  (that's where the first table entry is)
+   * Initial EDX: 0
+O20LB01A.SCN offset:0f b0 fe
+   * Both of those files "end" with a FF byte... that's not much of a hint to the file structure

+02OLB01A.SCN 01 44 09 00 00 83 10 00 00
+                            ^[001c-d]

+And yes, it's loading from the table itself.
+[0028-a]: 84 a5 0f 00
+Need to figure out how bx and dx get calculated. add bx, [si+0c]  ; 94c2 + 011f = 95e1   ; +0c is the word (bytes 2-3) of the data section
+adc dx, [si+0e]  ; 0b + 0 = 0           ; +0e is the word (bytes 4-5) of the data section

+It does this process a LOT.
+Adds c/e values to bx/dx, increments di by 0x14 (looks at a new entry in the table), decrements ax, checks if ax is zero yet.
+   So! the initial value of EAX probably comes from part of the table header, at 0xab48
+      FA1[00][78 48 10 00][18 01]
+                           ^ Number of entries in the table [d8 ea 10 00][ed 00][01 80]
+ac, c0, d4, e8, fc... adding 0x14 each time
+   It's not just until it gets to 0.
+The 02OLB01A quits when EAX == 51.
+      02OLB01A happens to be the ed - 51 = 9cth entry in the table.

+02OLB01B.SCN 01 86 08 00 00 6c 0e 00 00